cervesus/xamarin-docs.de-de/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT5305" />

-### <a name="mt5305-missing-lipo-tool-please-install-xcode-command-line-tools-component"></a>MT5305: Fehlender 'Lipo'-Tool.
+### <a name="mt5305-missing-lipo-tool-please-install-xcode-command-line-tools-component"></a>MT5305: Fehlende 'Lipo'-Tool.
 Installieren Sie Xcode "Befehlszeilentools"-Komponente

 <a name="MT5306" />